 Strike A Pose!

 After breakfast, it’s time to strike a pose in front of Stockton’s beautiful murals found just steps away from Stella’s.
 These family shots are sure to receive loads of likes on Insta!
-Grab some homemade candy from Sweet Alice’s for the road and take note of the cute Alice in Wonderland theme in the store.
+Grab some homemade candy from Sweet Alice’s for the road and take note of the cute Alice in Wonderland themed store.

 Take a piece of Galena Country home with you!